ds4se/chapters/williams/TheisenWilliams.md

 professionals have developed the concept of an attack surface.

 Ok, so what is the attack surface?
-OWASP defines it as the paths in and out of a system, the data that travels those paths, and the code that protects both.
+The Open Web Security Project defines it as the paths in and out of a system, the data that travels those paths, and the code that protects both.
 In short; if a someone or something outside